borekb/wordcamp-workshop-2016/README.md

-# Workshop at WordCamp Pragu 2016
+# Workshop at WordCamp Prague 2016

 Get your site at http://workshop.versionpress.net/.